 Will there be a pressure group offended by the use of the word “chubby” to describe a gorilla?

-We don’t even pretend to have all of the answers to the future of vaping globally but we can supply you with a perfectly printed label and carton to suit whatever size of e-liquid bottle you sell.
+We don’t even pretend to have all of the answers to the future of vaping globally but we can supply you with a perfectly printed label to suit whatever size of e-liquid bottle you sell.